juchen3637/cpe-487-project/README.md

 # Steps needed to run on board
 In order to run this program, you must download the (9) source files from https://github.com/juchen3637/cpe-487-project/tree/main/Atari_Breakout/Atari_Breakout.srcs/sources_1/imports/new and put them into a new Vivado project under the source files.
 You must also download the contraint file from https://github.com/juchen3637/cpe-487-project/tree/main/Atari_Breakout/Atari_Breakout.srcs/constrs_1/imports/new and move it into the Vivado under the constraint files.
 Lastly, you must have the board connected to a monitor using a VGA to HDMI adapter.
 Then generate the bitstream and program the device.
 # Inputs & Outputs
 For our inputs, we have BTNL, BTNC, and BTNR as our button inputs, hard_mode as J15 switch input, and we have the VGA screen and the leddec display as outputs.
+We added the J15 switch input as a way of turning on "hard_mode" in the game which increases the ball speed and sets the initial bat width
 # Images/Videos
   Easy Mode Test Video (will need to download to see):
     https://github.com/juchen3637/cpe-487-project/blob/main/Easy_Mode_Test.mov